mbitirini/savings-calculator-api/README.md

 Typically, when calculating the necessary monthly savings, you would expect a positive value indicating the amount you need to contribute regularly to achieve the specified future value (at least I have this idea, I'm not so aware of economical terms - yet :P)

 &rarr; In the scope of this API, I decided that the implementation ensures that a negative result is treated as zero.

+Of course, as I mentioned in the start this should be a decision taken within the team.

 #### 3. Future Value is bigger or equal than Current Pot Size